 Contact the IB Coordinator at your high school for your IB scores

-You may submit unofficial PCAT score reports to our admissions coordinator Nikki Mellen to expedite the interview selection process.
+You may submit unofficial PCAT score reports to our Director of Admissions Nikki Mellen to expedite the interview selection process.
 We recommend you take the PCAT exam no later than October/November 2017.
 Waiting until January 2018 may lower your chance of acceptance because of the time it takes for PharmCAS to receive and process your official PCAT score.

 The College of Pharmacy's admissions process operates on a rolling basis.
 We conduct interviews from September through March of each academic year.
 We encourage you to submit your application early because interview availability is limited.

 If selected for an on-site interview, you will participate in a College Overview presentation, two 30-minute one-on-one interviews, a student-led tour of the College and an Exit Interview; this process will take about half a day.
 You are required to bring three copies of an updated resume to your interview.